Latvia in the Eurovision Song Contest 2011

 Latvia was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 12 May 2011.
-Performing during for the show in position 17, "Angel in Disguise" was not announced among the top 10 entries of the second semi-final and therefore did not qualify to compete in the final.
+Performing during the show in position 17, "Angel in Disguise" was not announced among the top 10 entries of the second semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Latvia placed seventeenth out of the 19 participating countries in the semi-final with 25 points.